ipification/IPification-Flutter-Plugin/docs/README.md

     * `getOperatorCode(): String?` - resolved Telco operator.
 This function returns null by default.
 Read detail (<a href="#/auth/latest/?id=operator-data-in-json-response" target="_blank">Operator Code</a>)

-> Use `IPificationPlugin.checkCoverageWithPhoneNumber(phoneNumber: input_phone_number)` to checkCoverage with `phone` query param.
-To use this function, client need to collect Mobile Phone Number (step 2) before do check Coverage.
-Read detail (<a href="#/auth/latest/?id=coverage-api" target="_blank">Coverage API</a>)

-## 2. Collect Mobile Phone Number

-If the client wants to validate the user’s phone number (`MSISDN`) but doesn’t have it already, the client’s app should prompt the user to enter it in this step.
-Details on how to pass `MSISDN` to the authentication request are explained in step 3.

 ## 3. Perform IP Authentication